exploratory-io/book/user-defined-plugin.md

 library(riem)
 ```

+## How to install

+Once you created your data source extension zip file, you can install it into Exploratory.

+From Projects page, click "Extensions" menu.
+Extensions dialog will open.

+On the pane on on the left, under "Data Source" menu, click "Add New".

+Click "Add from Local".
+A file picker will open.

+Select your extension zip file in the file picker and click "Open".
+Your extension will be installed.

 ## How to use

-So once you created your data source extension, you can test it by selecting `Import Extension Data` after clicking `+ (plus)` icon next to `Data Frames`.
+After installing your data source extension, you can test it by selecting `Import Extension Data` after clicking `+ (plus)` icon next to `Data Frames`.

 ![](import/images/import_by_user_defined_plugin.png)